dst/cars/README.md

 ## Technology stack
 - back-end: Java 8, Spring Boot, Spring Data, JPA with Hibernate, embedded H2 Database, Lombok, Logback
 - testing: Spock
-- building: gradle
+- building: gradle, Travis
-- code metrics: JaCoCo
+- code quality: JaCoCo, coveralls

 ## Disclaimer
 All Spring Boot Actuator endpoints are turn on and are available at server port.
 It is convenience when testing,